fanout/js-grip/README.md

 Authors: Katsuyuki Ohmuro <harmony7@pex2.jp>, Konstantin Bokarius <kon@fanout.io>

-## New for 3.0.0
+## New for 3.1.0
-- Major update with great improvements in usability, with support for modern language features such as `class` and `async`/`await`.
-- Collapsed `js-pubcontrol` into `js-grip`, simplifying use and deployment.
-- Reorganized utility functions into categorized files.
-- Rewritten in TypeScript and exporting types files to enable static type checking and IDE completion.
+- Now uses pnpm instead of npm
+- Pluggable architecture for Publishers that need to use a different transport mechanism

 ## Installation